apache/causeway-site/content/more-advanced-topics/Fixture-Scripts.md

      */
     public List<SimpleObject> getSimpleObjects() { return simpleObjects; }

-Together these properties constitute a simple and convenient API for integration tests to use:
+Then (as already shown in an earlier section on this page), these properties together constitute a simple and convenient API for integration tests to use:

     @Before
     public void setUp() throws Exception {